About Rick Neumayer

 Where do you get your ideas?

 I stumble across them, usually.
 Rarely do I know what I’m going to write when I begin.
-I have some ideas but until I write the epiphany—I’m a James Joyce disciple—I don’t know what I’m doing.
+I have some ideas but until I write the epiphany — I’m a James Joyce disciple — I don’t know what I’m doing.
 I’m speaking now of short fiction.
 My longer fiction tends to grow out of my shorter fiction.
-An exception is my mystery writing, where I start with the final clue and work backward to the beginning of the story.
+An exception is my mystery writing, where I start with the final clue and work backwards to the beginning of the story.

 What is your writing process like?
 On a typical day, how many hours do you spend writing?
 What time of the day do you usually write?
 What is your work schedule like when you are writing?
 What is the best part of your day?

 It varies.
-There are times when I have worked for ten or twelve hours straight, day after day.
-Other times, not so much.
-Usually, nowadays, I write from after breakfast until late afternoon—somewhere between four and six hours.
+I have worked for ten or twelve hours straight, day after day.
+Nowadays, I write from after breakfast until late afternoon—somewhere between four and six hours.
 That’s every day, seven days a week.
 The best part of my day can be the moment when I write something I consider really good.
-It can also be when I get to stop writing.
-Of course, writing is not my entire life and I usually enjoy the rest of the day, as well.

 What is the most difficult part about writing for you?
 How do you handle writer’s block?

 Getting it right is the hardest part, whether in the initial inspiration stage or the rewriting.
 None of it is easy.
 Rewriting over and over, making sure there are no clunker sentences, no errors, nothing that belongs there left out—this is the laborious part, but also the glory of it all because once you do get it right you feel wonderful.
 I seldom have writer’s block anymore, though I did at first.
-I believe it is usually just self-doubt, which we all experience from time to time.
-I did not mention the rejection part because that comes after the writing, and we don’t need to think about that until the time comes.
+I believe it is usually just self-doubt.

 What advice do you have for writers?